RogerSelwyn/O365-HomeAssistant/docs/migration.md

 # Migration

+**Please upgrade to the latest version of this O365 integration, prior to migrating to the MS365 integrations**

 ##  Migration Service

 The `o365.migrate_config` service enables the migration from the Office 365 Integration for Home Assistant to the new Microsoft 365 suite of integrations.
 The new suite is made up of: